lightbend-labs/mima/README.md

 MiMa's Modules
 -------

-MiMa is splitter into three modules:
+MiMa is split into three modules:

 - Core: Classes that are used by both the Reporter and Migrator modules.
 - Reporter:  Used to diagnose binary incompatibilities between two different versions of a same library.
 (This was formerly named MiMa Lib)